The Department of English's Undergraduate Peer Advisors are here to help you succeed within the department and to integrate you into our community.

 If you have any questions about how to declare the English major, what courses to take, how to find a faculty advisor, or just need a familiar face to talk to, please visit the Peer Advisors during their office hours or send them a quick email.

-Lily Nilipour is a junior majoring in English Literature and minoring in the Creative Writing fiction track.
-She is forever indebted to SLE for introducing her to Virginia Woolf, and loves reading literature that has to do with themes of reality, perception, the unconscious, dreams, surrealism, or anything else that we'll never fully understand about ourselves.
-She was also part of the 2018-2019 Stanford Graphic Novel Project, and is involved with the Leland Quarterly, Stanford's first literary magazine.
-She'll talk to you about anything, English or otherwise (with particular concentrations in cats, tennis, SLE, music, and taking CS106A)!
+Lily Nilipour is a senior majoring in English Literature and minoring in the Creative Writing fiction track.
+She is forever indebted to SLE for introducing her to Virginia Woolf, and loves reading modernist literature.
+Lily is an editor for the Leland Quarterly, Stanford's literary magazine, and Caesura, the English department’s new undergraduate academic journal.
+She'll talk to you about anything, English or otherwise (with particular concentrations in SLE, lit mags, CESTA, cats, tennis, and taking CS106A/B)!